 2 – Continuing the tendency towards literal names, the word ‘Armadillo’ itself means ‘little armoured thing’ and was applied by the Spanish explorers who first discovered America.

 3 – In 1995, the ‘Nine-banded’ armadillo was named the official state small mammal of Texas, and it has been nicknamed the ‘hillbilly speed bump’ or, in Texas, the ‘Texas speed bump’.
-It is also eaten, especially during times of depression such as the 1920’s, when it was known as a ‘Hoover Hog’ (because of President Hoover’s failure to keep meat on the table otherwise).
+It was also eaten, especially during times of depression such as the 1920’s, when it was known as a ‘Hoover Hog’ (because of President Hoover’s failure to keep meat on the table otherwise).

 4 – The population of ‘Nine-banded’ armadillos is increasing because it is spreading into North America, but the others are decreasing and some are rated as anything from ‘near threatened’ to almost extinct (usually ‘data deficient’ because there are so few not much is known about them).
 This is mostly because of human encroachment – through habitat destruction, poaching, hunting, mining etc.